elizhyu/elizhyu.github.io/pages/projects/electric-guitar.md

 <div style="display:flex;">
     <div style="flex:60%;">
-        After the design stage, we used <a href="https://www.autodesk.com/products/inventor-cam/overview">Inventor HSM(NOW Inventor CAM)</a> CAM software to design CNC routing pathss and generate the G-code compatible with our <a href="https://www.shopbottools.com/">ShopBot</a> CNC machine.
+        After the design stage, we used <a href="https://www.autodesk.com/products/inventor-cam/overview">Inventor HSM(NOW Inventor CAM)</a> CAM software to design CNC routing paths and generate the G-code compatible with our <a href="https://www.shopbottools.com/">ShopBot</a> CNC machine.
         <br/>
         <br/>
         We used alignment pins and performed two sided machining to the wood block as shown in the picture below, and the result is shown on right.